dbogatic/crypto_wallet/README.md

 #
 ## Create a local Proof of Work blockchain

-We use Blockchain-Tools and [geth](https://geth.ethereum.org/) and command ` ./puppeth` to create a local "bogicash' PoW blockchain which we will use to facilitate crypto transactions.
+We use Blockchain-Tools and [geth](https://geth.ethereum.org/) and command ` ./puppeth` to create a local "bogicash" PoW blockchain which we will use to facilitate crypto transactions.

 ![geth](images/Screen_Shot1.png)